Introduction

 on.exit() #Reinitiate grid

-In this example, almost the entire predicted area shows zero
+n this example, a large portion of the predicted area shows zero

 By default, when extrapolation_type = "NE"